User Reviews Overview

 Reasons for Switching to GitLab

 Availability of CI/CD before any other alternatives.
 Ease of use.
 Private repositories in free plan.
-Ease of working with in a team.- Industry: Computer Games
+Ease of working with in a team.- Industry: Environmental Services

 - Company size: 11–50 Employees